Improve Your ChatGPT Prompts (GPT-5.5 Rules, June 2026)

 "We pushed a small change today: ..."

-The upgraded version routinely produces output you can ship after a 5-minute edit.
+The upgraded version routinely produces something you can ship after a five-minute edit.
+Notice it is barely longer — it is more specific, not more verbose.

-2. Read it back and ask: “Could this have been written by 50 different people with 50 different audiences?”
+2. Read it back: “Could 50 different people with 50 different audiences have written this?”
 If yes, you’re missing audience.

 3. Add audience, format, constraint, example — in that order.
 Stop at “good enough,” not “perfect.”

 4. Run it.
-If the output is wrong, change ONE variable and re-run.
-Changing three things at once teaches you nothing.
+If the output is wrong, change one variable and re-run.
+Changing three things at once teaches you nothing about which one mattered.

-• Does the output answer the actual question, or does it answer a more-flattering version of the question?
-LLMs love restating the prompt charitably.
+• Does the output answer your actual question, or a more flattering version of it?
+Models love to restate the prompt charitably.

-• Are facts verifiable, or is it confident-sounding mush?
+• Are the facts independently verifiable, or confident-sounding mush?
+GPT-5.5 still fabricates citations.

 • Would your reader actually use this, or just nod politely?

-• Maintain a prompts/ folder in your notes.
-One file per recurring task.
-The 4 levers go in a header comment so you can edit confidently.
+• Keep a prompts/ folder in your notes — one file per recurring task, with the four levers written in a header comment so you can edit confidently.

-• For team work, share the prompt file alongside the deliverable.
+• For team work, ship the prompt file alongside the deliverable.
 New hires get up to speed faster.

 FAQ

-• Do “tip the model $200” tricks work?: They were always marginal; on current models they’re noise.
-Skip them.
+• Do “tip the model $200” or “my career depends on this” tricks work?
+They were always marginal, and on GPT-5.5 they’re noise.
+Skip them and spend the effort on a concrete example instead.

-• Will newer models make this obsolete?: Better models reduce some prompt sensitivity, but audience and format will always matter — the model can’t read your mind.
+• Will newer models make prompt skill obsolete?
+Better models reduce some prompt sensitivity, but audience and format will always matter — the model can’t read your mind.
+Notably, GPT-5.5 changed which habits help, so the skill shifts rather than disappears.

 Tags: #ChatGPT #Tutorial